- Chapter 1 – First Three Days

-With all these goodies in hand, we now have several Pieces of Heart available to us.
-First of all, we need to find a circle of bushes that come alive when you slash them.
-There are three available to us and they’re in the following locations:
+With all these goodies in hand, there are now have several Pieces of Heart available to you.
+First of all, you need to find a circle of bushes that come alive when you slash them.
+There are three and they’re in the following locations:

 – North Clock Town

 – Milk Road